hashicorp/best-practices/terraform/providers/gce/README.md

     $ git commit --allow-empty -m "Force a change in Atlas"

-If you want to create artifacts in other zones, complete these same steps but select a Build Template from the region you'd like.

 ### Provision the `gce-global` Environment

 - [ ] Use the [Import Terraform Configuration from GitHub](https://atlas.hashicorp.com/configurations/import) tool to import the `gce-global` Environment from GitHub